Small-Business Loan Terms You Need to Know

 Reading about loans can feel like learning a new language, so we designed this guide chock-full of definitions for loan terms that lenders use when talking about their products.
-Included beneath some of the definitions are links to helpful resources to aid you in your search for the right small-business loan.
+Included inside and beneath some of the definitions are links you helpful resources to aid you in your understanding and search for the right small-business loan.

 Business loan terminology definitions